Daffan/booster-t1-isaaclab/README.md

 ```
 Check deploy README for more details: `deploy/README.md`.

+The video of real-world deployment can be found here: `videos/isaaclab_deploy.MOV`.

+Please refer to original `booster_gym` for training a deployable policy in IsaacGym: `https://github.com/BoosterRobotics/booster_gym.git`.
+This repo is adapted from `booster_gym`, but I have not check if any part is broken.

 # Booster Gym

 Booster Gym is a reinforcement learning (RL) framework designed for humanoid robot locomotion developed by [Booster Robotics](https://boosterobotics.com/).